-Almost four months ago I began serving a great church, West Park Church in London, Ontario, as their lead pastor.
-I’ve thoroughly enjoyed my work there but recently realized I could not keep the pace I had set.
+Four years ago I began serving a great church, West Park Church in London, Ontario, as their lead pastor.
+In retrospect realized I could not keep the pace I had initially set.
 I lacked what Dr. Richard A. Swenson, author of Margin: Restoring Emotional, Physical, Financial and Time Reserves to Overloaded Lives, calls margin.
 He defines margin as the “space between ourselves and our limits.”
 I had read the book years before, but had failed to heed its advice.
 Here’s what was happening in my leadership life.

 - I left no white space in my Outlook calendar.
 I had packed every minute of my workday with some task or meeting, leaving no margin or white space for unexpected time demands.

 - I was getting home late every day.
 I had planned to leave the office at 5.30 several days of the week to get home in time to exercise and then have dinner with my family at 6.30.
 I found myself working until 6.30 or later on many of my non-meeting nights (Wednesday is the night I reserved for meetings).

 - I felt exhausted when I got up each day, even after 8 hours of sleep.